-Kwame Dawes edits Home of Where: An Anthology of African-American Poetry from the Carolinas, featuring the work of forty-six original voices writing on sujects from Jim Crow to jazz, haunted landscapes to romantic love.
+Kwame Dawes edits Home is Where: An Anthology of African-American Poetry from the Carolinas, featuring the work of forty-six original voices writing on sujects from Jim Crow to jazz, haunted landscapes to romantic love.
 Read More

 In Home is Where, Kwame Dawes compiles the work of more than two dozen African-American poets from the Carolinas, showcasing a vast array of original voices writing on subjects ranging from Jim Crow to jazz, haunted landscapes to romantic love—all in an attempt to define the South as home.
 Dawes, the nationally celebrated poet, dramatist, scholar, novelist, essayist, and founder of the South Carolina Poetry Initiative, edits this new and unparalleled anthology from Hub City Press.